TritonDataCenter/sdc-headnode/README.md

 ### Build Specification: `build.spec` and `build.spec.local`

-Some aspects of the configuration of the build, including which build artifacts will be included in the resultant SDC installation media, are specified declaritively.
+Some aspects of the configuration of the build, including which build artefacts will be included in the resultant SDC installation media, are specified declaritively.
 The JSON file `build.spec` contains the default specification of all build configuration, and is versioned in the repository.